MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -PipelineTracingPath
 The PipelineTracingPath parameter specifies the location of the pipeline tracing logs.
-The default location is %ExchangeInstallPath%TransportRoles\\Mailbox\\PipelineTracing.
-The path must be local to the Exchange computer.
-Setting the value of this parameter to $null disables pipeline tracing.
+The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox\\PipelineTracing.
+The path must be local to the Exchange server.

+Setting this parameter to the value $null disables pipeline tracing.
 However, setting this parameter to $null when the value of the PipelineTracingEnabled attribute is $true generates event log errors.
 The preferred method to disable pipeline tracing is to use the PipelineTracingEnabled parameter.

 Pipeline tracing captures the complete contents of email messages to the path specified by the PipelineTracingPath parameter.
 Make sure that you restrict access to this directory.
 The permissions required on the directory specified by the PipelineTracingPath parameter are as follows:

 - Administrators: Full Control
 - Network Service: Full Control